 How to Pass Down Generational Wealth

-A key step in building generational wealth is to create an estate plan which will ensure that in the event of death or incapacitation, your assets would be divided according to your wishes.
+A critical step in building generational wealth is to create an estate plan which will ensure that in the event of death or incapacitation, your assets would be divided according to your wishes.

 Personal Perspective: Rhett’s Estate Planning Experience